jrobinson123/lightning/README.md

  }
 ```

 Now that the rateOfChangeBuffer data structure is complete, we will create a new class called lightningStorm, as the end result resembles a dense lightning storm.
 Each lightningStorm has a variable called stormSize.
-It will also have a 2D-Array of rateOfChange buffers both of length stormSize.
-As well as two arrays of circularBuffers, each of length stormSize.
+It will also have a 2D-Array (called storm) of rateOfChange buffers both of length stormSize.
+As well as two arrays of circularBuffers (called buffersOne and buffersTwo), each of length stormSize.
 ```processing
 class lightningStorm {
   int stormLength = 15;